 - Removing the “30-day rule” for workplaces with collective employment agreements.

-Workplace Relations and Safety Minister, Brooke van Velden, says the changes are aimed at improving labour market flexibility and helping businesses to grow, innovate, and employ with confidence and certainty.
+Workplace Relations and Safety Minister, Brooke van Velden, said the changes are aimed at improving labour market flexibility and helping businesses grow, innovate, and employ with confidence and certainty.

-Let’s have a look at the details of what’s being proposed:
+Let’s have a look at the details of the changes:

 Personal grievance changes